jeffcampbellmakesgames/unity-jtween/DocFXProject/getting_started.md

 ```

 ## Step 2 - Add Reference to AssemblyDefinition (optional)
 Once imported, a new AssemblyDefinition `JCMG.JTween` will become available that contains the runtime JTween code.
-If the scripts that you need to be able to interact with JTween, they will need to add `JCMG.JTween` as a dependency.
+If the scripts that you need to be able to interact with JTween are in an AssemblyDefinition, they will need to add `JCMG.JTween` as a dependency.
 Otherwise if they are not this step can be skipped.

 ## Step 3 - Add JCMG.JTween Namespace to Scripts
 In the scripts where you want to use JTWeen, make sure to import its namespace.
 All user-facing code is available in the `JCMG.JTween` namespace.